 Positive psychology uses the mnemonic PERMA to remind us of all the ways that we can flourish in life by being positive.
 These benefits including more happiness, greater resilience, stronger immune systems, less depression, and experiencing deeper meaning.
 The letters stand for Positive emotions, Engagement, Relationships, Meaning, and Accomplishment.
 In this piece, we focus on the E — engaged.

 Asking yourself, am I fully engaged? can help you decide how to best spend your precious time.
-To make the most of your opportunities, use the 5P Engagement Scale to assess your engagement level and then move your mindset to a higher level.
-When you’ve mastered this approach for yourself, you may up-facilitate another’s engagement level.
+To make the most of your opportunities, use the 5P Engagement Scale to assess your engagement level.
+When you’ve mastered this approach for yourself, you may up-facilitate others to more deeply engage, too.

 Are You Engaged in What You Do?

 We are at our very best, and we are happiest, when we are fully engaged in work we enjoy on the journey toward the goal we’ve established for ourselves.
 It gives meaning to our time off and comfort to our sleep.
 It makes everything else in life so wonderful, so worthwhile. — Earl Nightingale